caddyserver/website/src/docs/markdown/caddyfile/options.md

 - **interval** and **burst** allows `<n>` certificate operations within `<duration>` interval.

 ##### `key_type`
 Specifies the type of key to generate for TLS certificates; only change this if you have a specific need to customize it.
+The possible values are: `ed25519`, `p256`, `p384`, `rsa2048`, `rsa4096`.

 ##### `cert_issuer`
 Defines the issuer (or source) of TLS certificates.
 The tokens following the name of the issuer set up the issuer the same as if specified in the [`tls` directive](/docs/caddyfile/directives/tls#issuer).
 May be repeated if you wish to configure more than one issuer to try.
 They will be tried in the order they are defined.

 ##### `ocsp_stapling`
 Can be set to `off` to disable OCSP stapling.
 Useful in environments where responders are not reachable due to firewalls.

 ##### `preferred_chains`
 If your CA provides multiple certificate chains, you can use this option to specify which chain Caddy should prefer.
 Set one of the following options: